 Wholemeal flour contains proteins and sugars that are more complex than those found in white flour.
 This means they take longer to break down and take longer to ferment.

 This means the oven spring is more organised than a white loaf.
-By organised I also mean slower as the complex (whole) grains cannot ferment the yeast quickly which slows down the process.
+By organised I also mean slower as the complex (whole) grains cannot ferment the yeast quickly and slows the process.

 Underdeveloped wholemeal dough can also be a problem.
 This leads to erratic holes in the crumb, a dense crumb and sometimes both.
 A correctly developed wholemeal loaf is harder to achieve than white bread as it’s so much less forgiving if over or under proofed.